The Best Games to Play During a Baby Shower

 Swaddling is most soothing when your baby's arms are tucked flat against her body, but it's only successful as long as they stay that way.
 Great for larger groups, this relay race involves splitting up into teams and testing out everyone's swaddling skills.
 To play, split up into even teams.
 First, wrap a baby doll (one per team) in a lightweight blanket.
 Each team should be in a straight line; on the word go, the first person in line swaddles the doll and passes it to the next person to do the same.
 This is done by folding a second blanket in thirds lengthwise and place over the first, tucking in top edge at the overlap.
 The first team to complete the race wins.

 Classics like Jenga, Uno, butterfly card decks, and Candyland can be left for open play on each table—fun for family members of all ages.
 Or, for a standout moment?
-This larger-than-life chess board.
+This larger-than-life chess board will definitely delight.

 This is a beautiful party favor wherever tea is served, and we love that it doubles as an activity for everyone: Let guests have some fun putting together a custom tea blend, then tuck tuck each inside a paper-folded envelope paired with a tiny gold-plated spoon.